fraser-lab/fraser-lab.github.io/courses/computing_2023/index.md

 group: courses
 ---

-# Peer Review in the Life Sciences
+# Introduction to Computing for Biophysicists

 ## Fall 2023 Syllabus